My music reviews for the year of 1978.

 The first is Magazine’s Real Life.
 It certainly fits part of the requirement as Howard Devoto renounced the Buzzcocks.
 But musically it’s closer to American New Wave than it is to any of the post punk that came after it.

 The second is this record, Chairs Missing, Wire’s borderline complete abandonment of their punk debut – there are still some hints, especially on tracks on side 2, but on the whole this band is virtually unrecognizable.
-It has a better case than Magazine’s debut album or PiL’s first single as the first ever post punk record.
+It has a better case than Magazine’s debut album or PiL’s first single as the first ever post punk record, the record that transformed punk from an angry revival of one very limited genre into the greatest outpouring of creativity in popular music since psychedelia 10 years earlier.

-In addition to being trailblazing, it is, of course, very good, full of catchy but weird songs, none of which stay too long, with thought-provoking lyrics.
+In addition to being trailblazing, Chairs Missing is, of course, very good; full of catchy but weird songs, none of which stay too long, with thought-provoking lyrics.

 An absolute classic.